-Principle 1: The burdens and costs of preservation of potentially relevant information should be weighed against the potential value and uniqueness of the information when determining the appropriate scope of preservation.
+Principle 1: The burdens and costs of preserving potentially relevant information should be weighed against the potential value and uniqueness of the information when determining the appropriate scope of preservation.

 The Federal Rules do not apply until litigation has commenced.
-However, courts may invoke their inherent authority to sanction parties for pre-litigation preservation failures.
-The proportionality principles set forth in the Federal Rules, while not directly applicable, may serve as a guide to parties considering pre-litigation preservation obligations.20
+However, courts can invoke their inherent authority to sanction parties for pre-litigation preservation failures.
+The proportionality principles set forth in the Federal Rules, while not directly applicable, may guide those considering their pre-litigation preservation obligations.20

-Thus, parties for whom an obligation to preserve potentially relevant information has arisen should weigh the burdens and costs of preservation against the potential value and uniqueness of the information when determining the appropriate scope and manner of such preservation.21
+Thus, a party, for whom an obligation to preserve potentially relevant information has arisen, should weigh the burdens and costs of preservation against the potential value and uniqueness of such information before deciding on the appropriate scope and manner of any preservation.21

-Courts conducting a post hoc analysis of a party's pre-litigation preservation decisions should evaluate the decisions based on the proportionality factors set forth in Rule 26(b)(2)(C) and the preserving party's good faith and reasonableness considering the knowledge available at the time of preservation.22 Although there is no case law that applies the proportionality factors set forth in the Federal Rules in the pre-litigation context, parties who demonstrate that they acted thoughtfully, reasonably, and in good faith in preserving or attempting to preserve information prior to litigation should generally be entitled to a presumption of adequate preservation.
-However, parties must be prepared to make this demonstration and cannot rely on "pure heart, empty head."
-Courts should not allow hindsight bias to color the analysis of a party's deliberate, reasonable, and good faith preservation efforts.23
+Courts conducting a post hoc analysis of a party's pre-litigation preservation decisions should evaluate those decisions in light of both the proportionality factors set forth in Rule 26(b)(2)(C) and the preserving party's good faith and reasonableness.
+The analysis will, in turn, depend on the knowledge available when the information was, or could have been, preserved.22 Although there is no case-law applying the proportionality factors set forth in the Federal Rules in the pre-litigation context, parties who demonstrate that they acted thoughtfully, reasonably, and in good faith in preserving, or attempting to preserve, information prior to litigation should generally be entitled to a presumption of adequate preservation.
+However, parties must be prepared to make this demonstration and cannot rely on a "pure heart, empty head."
+Courts should not allow hindsight bias to color their analysis of a party's deliberate, reasonable, and good faith preservation efforts.23

-Principle 2: Discovery should generally be obtained from the most convenient, least burdensome, and least expensive sources.
+Principle 2: Discovery should generally be obtained from the most convenient, least burdensome and least expensive sources.

 Rule 26(b)(2)(C)(i) provides that courts must limit discovery when the requested material can be obtained from sources that are "more convenient, less burdensome, or less expensive."
 FED.
 R. CIV.
 P. 26(b)(2)(C)(i).
-In other words, where relevant information is available from multiple sources, this provision grants courts the authority to limit discovery
+In other words, if relevant information is available from multiple sources, a court can limit discovery to the least burdensome source, and thus control litigation costs and promote efficiency in accordance with Rule 1.
+See FED.
+R. CIV.
+P. 1.
+Likewise, this provision enables courts to protect parties from abusive discovery